-- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; and - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.
+- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing or supply agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; and - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.

-Moreover, our current long-term supply agreements and, we would expect all future long-term supply agreements would contain certain minimum purchases in what are commonly referred to as "take or pay" provisions.
+Moreover, our current long-term supply agreements contain certain minimum purchases in what are commonly referred to as "take or pay" provisions, and we would expect all future supply agreements to contain such provisions.
 To the extent our demand does not meet the minimum supply required amounts, we would be forced to pay more than desired.
-This could create a situation where we are spending more than required and could impact our on-going operations and entail curtailing other important research and development or commercialization efforts.
-All of which could have a material adverse effect on the Company.
+This could create a situation where we are spending more than required and could impact our on-going operations and entail curtailing other important research and development or commercialization efforts, all of which could have a material adverse effect on the Company.